One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): Optimal control problem statement

 If $\mu \rightarrow -1$, i.e., $I_3 \rightarrow +\infty$, then the problem statement~\eqref{eq-optctrl-problem} tends to the sub-Lorentzian one considered in~\cite{grong-vasiliev}.
 The symmetric case was studied also in~\cite{grong-vasiliev}, and more precisely in~\cite{podobryaev-sl2-axisymm}.
 So, we do not consider the symmetric case in this paper.

-\begin{remark} We plot graphs of geodesics in the $(c,w)$-space.
+\begin{remark} We plot graphs of extremal trajectories in the $(c,w)$-space.
 Note that we consider the $c$-axis as the vertical axis.
-So, the cone of admissibale velocities, i.e., the future cone, is directed upward.
+So, the cone of admissible velocities, i.e., the future cone, is directed upward.
 Moreover, we plot graphs in the $\SO_{1,1}$-factor, i.e., in the plane $\Real{w} = 0$. \end{remark}